M4RC086/double-or-nothing/README.md

 ## Usage

 ## AI declaration
 I didn't know how to use javascript so I used Claude and Deepseek to understand how js works.
-I took the time to understand what the LLM was saying.
+I took the time to understand what the LLMs were saying.

 </br>
 <strong>⭐Made for the 2026 Stardance project</strong>